stroke-modelling/stroke-outcome/README.md

 + mRS cumulative probability distributions as derived in [the online book][jupyterbooks-link].
 + A selection of utility scores for each mRS level.

 Optionally, other data can be used instead of these provided files.
-The required formats are described in [the continuous outcome demo][jupyternotebook-continuous-link].
+The required formats are described in [the continuous outcome demo][continuous-jupyternotebook-link].

 The package includes the following processes:
 + __Continuous outcomes:__ Each "patient" uses the population mRS probability distribution rather than being assigned a single mRS score.
+The average mRS score may be any number between 0 and 6, for example 1.2.
++ __Discrete outcomes:__ Each patient is given a single mRS score out of the population mRS probability distribution.
+The score must be a whole number from 0 to 6.

 ## 📚 External resources